What is a Teaching Artist?

 - 3D design, motion design, or graphic design (specify which software packages)

 - 360 video, virtual reality or augmented reality design

 Compensation & Schedule:

 Teaching Artists are paid $30 per hour for class meetings and preparation time.
-Workshops may be offered on weekdays and Saturdays in the morning, afternoon, or evening.
+Workshops may be offered in the morning, afternoon, or evening on weekdays or Saturdays.
 Workshops can be short form or long form.
-Your schedule could be as little as 5 hours per month.
+Your time commitment could be as a little as one class per month.
 We will work with instructors individually on lesson plans, class counts, scheduling and availability.